 Protected Areas

-Overview of Protected Areas in Transect
+Protected Area Datasets in Transect

 Protected Areas in Transect rely on two datasets: